-Georgia GOP Chair: ‘We Are Trusting No One,' ‘We Have Eyes on Every Part’ of Voting Process
+Georgia GOP Chair Says ‘We Are Trusting No One,’ Promises ‘Eyes on Every Part’ of Voting Process

 Her friend Becky added, “No matter what age, stage, we’ll find you a ride.
 We’ll come pick you up ourselves.”

-Pence echoed Shafer’s sentiments during the rally, telling the crowd, “We’re fighting every day for integrity in our elections,” and also repeated the line he has used in his other recent rallies that his team would keep fighting until “every illegal vote is thrown out.”
+Pence echoed Shafer’s sentiments during the rally, telling the crowd, “We’re fighting every day for integrity in our elections,” and also repeated the promise he has made in his other recent rallies that his team would keep fighting until “every illegal vote is thrown out.”

-As of now, Joe Biden appears to have won Georgia’s presidential election by about 12,000, although Trump and Shafer currently have a lawsuit filed together in Fulton County Superior Court challenging these results.
+As of now, Joe Biden appears to have won Georgia’s presidential election by about 12,000, although Trump and Shafer currently have a lawsuit filed together in Fulton County Superior Court challenging those results.

 Write to Ashley Oliver at aoliver@breitbart.com.